-Tags: butter, cherry stick, chocolate chunk, Cookies, dessert, flour, sugar
+Tags: butter, chocolate chunk, sugar

 I had so much fun creating these cookies at my Father-in-law’s house over Christmas Break.
 Reed has got the absolute best pantry in the whole world.
 I am talking treats galore.
 The first thing the kids do when they get to Grawpa Reed’s house is run straight to the pantry to see what they can find.

 These cookies are a creation straight from Reed’s pantry.
 I walked inside, grabbed some ingredients I thought would be perfect for a fun new cookie.
 I had Reed help me make them and they were delicious!

 Take a look

 Here is our line up of ingredients.
 If you can’t find the exact cherry sticks that we used, never fear.
 You can generally find orange sticks or raspberry sticks at about any grocery store.
 Any flavor would be fabulous!

 Here is my special helper for the day…..Reed, Reedy, Grawpa Reed, Dorito.
 Those are just a few of his nicknames Reed and I both LOVE chocolate chip cookies, so it was fun baking with him.

 Here are those Cherry Sticks.
 He picked them up at Sportman’s.
 Also a shot of the dry ingredients

 Marshmallows and Milk Chocolate Chunks!
 Reed gets his bloc of chocolate from Shar’s Bosch Kitchen in Gilbert, AZ.
 It was perfect in these cookies.
 Any chocolate chips would be a fine substitute if you don’t have bloc chocolate.